osiota10/QR-Code-Generator/README.md

 ## Contributing
 If you would like to contribute to the QR Code Generator, please open an issue or submit a pull request

+## Preview
+You can view the live project at: [https://osiota10.github.io/QR-Code-Generator/](https://osiota10.github.io/QR-Code-Generator/)